 Plenty of travelers enjoy the national parks of Croatia.
 The 8 national parks found here offer a wide array of landscapes from coastal regions to mountains to rivers and lakes.
 The most famous national park in Croatia is perhaps Plitvice Lakes, where visitors can walk through gorgeous landscapes made of up clear lakes, waterfalls, and forests that all feel magical.
 Krka River also has similar beautiful landscapes with waterfalls and rocky pools full of green and blue clear water, lined with small villages, hiking paths, and rolling hills.
 You can also see a 14th-century medieval fortress and a monastery, too.
 Mljet national park, located on an island, offers gorgeous coastlines, interior lakes, and forested hills waiting to be explored.
 Risnjak national park offers visitors a more typical mountain vibe with beautiful valleys, hiking trails, and wildlife such as wolves, deer, and lynx, among others.
 Fishing is popular here on the lakes and rivers, especially fly fishing.
 And if sailing and snorkeling is on your bucket list, make sure to visit the many islands of Kornati Islands National Park, which are unique and mostly untouched.
 The abundant marine and coastal life will leave you breathless.

-Croatia is a very popular place for adventure travel because of its abundant wildlife.
+Croatia is an extremely popular destination for those interested in adventure travel.
 Along the coast, you'll be able to participate in amazing activities such as sailing, snorkeling, scuba diving, kayaking, paddle boarding, and more.
 And in the mountains, you'll find hiking, mountain biking, canoeing, horseback riding, paragliding, bungee jumping, whitewater rafting, snow skiing, caving, ropes courses, and rock climbing.
 Some of the best areas for all of these activities include the national parks, as well as just outside of some of the major cities such as Zagreb and Zadar.
 And all along the coastline, you'll find a huge number of amazing watersports activities.

 While Croatia and France both have beautiful mountain areas, overall France is considered to be better for visitors.